-Registered Shareholders can vote by proxy whether or not they attend the Meeting by completing the accompanying form of proxy (also available online at www.investorvote.com) and returning it by either of the following means: by mail, courier or hand to Computershare at the address listed below; or by going online at www.investorvote.com and entering the 15-digit control number located on the form of proxy.
+Registered Shareholders can vote by proxy whether or not they plan to attend the Meeting by completing the accompanying form of proxy and returning it by either of the following means: by mail, courier or hand to Broadridge at the address listed below; or by going online at www.proxyvote.com or by telephone.
+To vote over the internet or by telephone, Registered Shareholders will need the 16-digit control number located on the form of proxy.

 A proxyholder is the person appointed by a Shareholder to cast votes and act on behalf of the Shareholder at the Meeting, including any continuation of the Meeting that may occur in the event that the Meeting is adjourned.
 A Shareholder may authorize the management representatives named in the accompanying form of proxy to vote their Common Shares or they may appoint another person (who need not be a Shareholder) to be their proxyholder and vote on their behalf.
 The persons already named in the accompanying form of proxy are the designated proxyholders (the "Named Proxyholders") and are officers and/or directors of the Company.
 Unless a Shareholder appoints another person to represent them, the Named Proxyholders are appointed to act as the Shareholder's proxyholder.
+Shareholders who wish to appoint someone other than the management nominees identified in the form of proxy refer to the instructions under the heading "Changing Appointees".